arx/ArxBuild/README.md

 `$ ./buildstats [-f]`

-Unless the optional parameter '-f' is given, only pages with changed build logs are generated.
+Unless the optional parameter `-f` is given, only pages with changed build logs are generated.

-This is automatically called by 'autobuild' after each build.
+This is automatically called by `autobuild` after each build.

 ## Clean